 About Asian Languages

 Asia is a widely diverse continent, a fact that is reflected in the languages spoken there.
-There are 2,300 languages currently being spoken by the 4.3 billion people living in Asia.
-In Asia there are many more language families than in the rest of the world.
+There are 2,300 languages currently being spoken by the 4.3 billion people living in Asia and in Asia there are many more language families than in the rest of the entire world.
 While most Europeans speak an Indo-European language, Asian language families include Indo-European, Sino-Tibetan, Altaic, Draveidian, Mon-Khmer, Kra-Dai, Austronesian, Dravidian, Afro-Asiatic, Siberian, Caucasian and more.
 This leads to a broader variety in the languages spoken.